Opinion: Yoon Kim Reflects on the Diversity Movement in the Outdoor Industry

 Believe it: our community is more diverse than ever before.
 The conversation now is no longer about adding a dash of color to the trade show aisles, but changing leadership structures within organizations.

 Let’s pause to celebrate that small victory.
 It’s progress, folks.

 Secondly, public facing outdoor companies have led the charge on diversity, despite negative reactions from customers.
-Change is hard and MEC (formerly, Mountain Equipment Coop) and REI are two companies that I can point to specific moments in their company histories to spearhead the issue of diversity.
-MEC for instance, rebranded their entire company with a goal of becoming more diverse and less elitist.
+Change is hard, and MEC (formerly Mountain Equipment Coop) and REI are two companies with specific moments in their company histories addressing the issue of diversity.
+MEC, for instance, rebranded their entire company with a goal of becoming more diverse and less elitist.
 REI has been at forefront of the diversity movement in the outdoor industry, investing resources for over a decade into recruiting, showing diverse people in catalog and web/social media imagery, and even store location strategies.
 They are also one of the few, if not only, mature outdoor industry companies I can name that has tripled revenues over that time.

 Conversations about inclusion and diversity dominated the showscape at this past January Outdoor Retailer + Snow Show.
-Over the four days of the show, there were more than 10 panel discussions and learning sessions focused on these issues, and they were all wall-to-wall people.
+Over the four days of the show, there were more than ten panel discussions and learning sessions focused on these issues, and they were all wall-to-wall with people.